 An alternate approach is to develop a verification method directly for implementation code, using well-known program verification techniques.
-Our current focus is on designing and implementing the programming language F [63, 33, 55], in collaboration with Microsoft Research.
-F is an ML-like functional programming language aimed at program verification.
+Our current focus is on designing and implementing the programming language F\ [76, 41, 66], in collaboration with Microsoft Research.
+F\ is an ML-like functional programming language aimed at program verification.
 Its type system includes polymorphism, dependent types, monadic effects, refinement types, and a weakest precondition calculus.
 Together, these features allow expressing precise and compact specifications for programs, including functional correctness and security properties.
-The F type-checker aims to prove that programs meet their specifications using a combination of SMT solving and interactive proofs.
-Programs written in F can be translated to efficient OCaml, F#, or C for execution [60].
-The main ongoing use case of F is building a verified, drop-in replacement for the whole HTTPS stack in Project Everest [39] (a larger collaboration with Microsoft Research).
-This includes a verified implementation of TLS 1.2 and 1.3 [40] and of the underlying cryptographic primitives [65].
-More recently, we have built a new symbolic protocol verification framework in F called DY [19] and used it to verify protocols like Signal and ACME [18].
+The F\ type-checker aims to prove that programs meet their specifications using a combination of SMT solving and interactive proofs.
+Programs written in F\ can be translated to efficient OCaml, F#, or C for execution [73].
+The main ongoing use case of F\ is building a verified, drop-in replacement for the whole HTTPS stack in Project Everest [50] (a larger collaboration with Microsoft Research).
+This includes a verified implementation of TLS 1.2 and 1.3 [51] and of the underlying cryptographic primitives [78].
+More recently, we have built a new symbolic protocol verification framework in F\ called DY\ [48] and used it to verify real-world cryptographic protocols like Signal, ACME and Noise.